 Confidential first conversation

 Tell us where you are on the timeline.
 We respond within one business day.
-The first conversation is free, with no obligation.
+The first conversation is free and carries no obligation.
 We will not contact your lender, command, or anyone else without your explicit permission.

 SCRA, VA support, and other military-specific resources

-If you are active duty, military-specific resources exist that civilian pre-foreclosure does not have access to.
-We are not your attorney; the specifics of how each applies belong with JAG or the relevant institution.
+If you are on active duty, there are military-specific resources that civilians pre-foreclosure do not have access to.
+We are not your attorney; the specifics of how each applies are best addressed by JAG or the relevant institution.
 Briefly:

 SCRA protections on pre-service loans